AmalPanickassery/Ubuntu_NAS_Security_Project/documentation/security_testing.md

 The following items were tested:
 1. Shared directory permissions
 2. Shared files permissions
-3. Parent directories permissions
-4. Samba configuration
+3. Samba configuration
-5. SSH configuration
+4. SSH configuration
-6. SSH keys permissions
+5. SSH keys permissions
-7. User home directories access
+6. User home directories access

 ## Shared directory permissions
 - The permissions of the shared NAS directory that had been created to store the files that uploaded to the NAS was checked by executing: